rossmacarthur/mawg/README.md

 _Modulation and Arbitrary Waveform Generator for an FPGA_

 My final undergraduate thesis project.
-The implementation is targeted to a Nexys4 DDR Artix-7 FPGA and was developed using Xilinx ISE.
+The Verilog source code is accompanied by a Vivado project file and a Xilinx Design Constraint (XDC) file targeted to a Nexys4 DDR Artix-7 FPGA.

-This project involves developing efficient, flexible and parameterizable cores that would be used for larger FPGA projects, specifically SDR applications such as radar, telecommunications, and cognitive radio.
+This project involves developing efficient, flexible and parameterisable cores that would be used for larger FPGA projects, specifically SDR applications such as radar, telecommunications, and cognitive radio.

 ## Modes of operation